 What to Expect With Your Roof Replacement

 The hard part is over, you have chosen your roofer and are hopefully very confident in your choice.
-Your salesman will now lead you down the path of making choices to create your ideal roof and look for your home.
-Here you will choose what type of shingles you want, what colors will look best on your home, and what style of shingle.
-These are all important choices to be made to ensure you are satisfied with your project.
+Next, the team outlines the path to create your ideal roof and look for your home.
+At this point, homeowners choose the type and style of shingles, along with color scheme.
+Reputable contractors do not rush this process.
+These decision take time and ultimately ensure that homeowners remain satisfied at the end of the roof replacement.
 You don’t necessarily always notice a quality roof thanks in part to color choices that accentuate your home rather than creating areas that attract the eye and pull away from the craftsmanship of your home.

-Once choices have been made and materials have been ordered, now is the time for scheduling and the actual work process of the job.
-In our order of operations, you will be assigned a project manager that will make sure your project goes off without a hitch.
-This person is responsible for everything that has to do with your house so that you can relax and not have to worry about project completion.
-This project manager will schedule permitting, as well as dumpster drop-off and placement.
+After selecting the materials, the roofing company orders the shingles and schedules the job.
+At Ranch Roofing, we assign a dedicated project manager that serves as your point person throughout your roofing project.
+The PM is responsible for everything that has to do with your house.
+This means you can relax and not have to worry about project completion.
+For example, the PM obtains the necessary permits, as well as dumpster drop-off and placement.
 Once the project has been completely scheduled, your next step is the day of removal and installation.

 Advanced Roofing, a leader in roofing services in the Pacific Northwest outlines the project from start to finish.
-Here they lay out the steps of the process, as well as the materials that go into it and what role they serve.
 Their first tip is, “You should prepare both the outside and the inside of your home.” – Advanced Roofing

 Similarly, IKO examines how to best prepare your property for replacement, they suggest your protect your fragile keepsakes, “These same vibrations can potentially hurt your especially fragile items, such as china plates.
 Make sure glass, vases, dishes, and other breakables aren’t touching each other or the wall.” – IKO

-You should clear your yard, allowing full access for the roofers to easily access the roof without having to worry about falling debris causing issues to your possessions and landscaping.
+For example, homeowners should clear the yard, which allows full access for the roofers to easily access the roof.
+Additionally, a clean yard helps prevent debris falling on any possessions.
+Plus, it helps the roofers see the landscaping and attempt to avoid debris falling on fragile trees and shrubs.
 A quality roofing company will protect your home’s exterior as well as landscaping prior to shingle removal.
 The next step is to remove the existing shingles before any new material can be laid.
 Any issues to the structure of the roof can be adequately addressed to ensure a quality job without leaks.

 Once issues have been addressed it is time to install your new roof.
-This process includes replacing your underlayment which protects against ice and water, fix/replace flashing to ensure proper water shed, and finally install shingles as they pertain to what was chosen for the particular project.
+This process includes replacing your underlayment which protects against ice and water.
+Additionally, the installation process fixes or replaces flashing to ensure proper water shed.
+Finally, the team installs shingles.
 Once the installation process has been completed, the roofing contractors will then clean up.

 Wrapping Up Your Roof Replacement

 A leaking roof or old shingles may seem like a daunting task for a homeowner.
-We have outlined the process from start to finish to show that while it may be a large, extended process, it does not have to be difficult.
+We outlined the complete roof replacement process.
+Although lengthly, working with an experienced roofing company ensures it is not difficult.
 Calling a professional and having them work with you from start to finish helps ensure your project is completed in a timely fashion with proper work.
 Here at Ranch Roofing, we are a leader in Cambridge roofing and can help you with any project big or small in the greater Boston area.
 For more information, or to work with us, feel free to call us at (339) 707-5093.